 As with a lot of construction jobs, you need to be ready for a hard day’s work.

 “They’ve got to be willing to work and willing to tolerate the heat, especially here in Florida, and be outdoors and working hard all day long,” Kohler said.
 “Are there still people willing to do that?
 I don’t know.”

-Alex Mahadevan is a data journalist at The Penny Hoarder.
-He really, really hopes his power comes back on soon.
+Alex Mahadevan is a former data journalist at The Penny Hoarder.
+Deputy editor Tiffany Wendeln Connors updated this post.